Angoor Adda raid

-The Angoor Adda raid (د انګور اډې بريد) was a covert raid conducted by American Commandos from JSOC against Taliban fighters on September 3, 2008, within the border town of Angoor Adda in South Waziristan.
+The Angoor Adda raid (د انګور اډې بريد) was a covert raid conducted by SEAL Team Six Blue squadron against Taliban fighters on September 3, 2008, within the border town of Angoor Adda in South Waziristan.
 It was the first time American Troops fought a ground-based battle against the Taliban within Pakistani borders.
 The raid took place at the same time as Pakistani military forces ended a four-week offensive in Bajaur, the northernmost Agency of the Federally Administered Tribal Areas of which South Waziristan is the southernmost, an offensive that has displaced approximately half a million people.

 Operations

 By September 2008, the trail of intelligence to find Osama bin Laden, had gone cold, and then-Vice Admiral William McRaven wanted to jump-start the effort.
 The target of the raid was a minor al-Qaeda facilitator.
-The raid was carried out by JSOC Operators, believed to be from DEVGRU's Blue Squadron.
+The raid was carried out by DEVGRU's Blue Squadron.

 The raid occurred in the village of Mūsā Nīkə (موسی نيکه) of the Angoor Adda region of South Waziristan, Pakistan, less than one mile (1.6 km) from the border of Afghanistan.
 The operation was executed at 3:00 AM local time (23h00 in UTC).
 Though the U.S. has performed missile strikes in Pakistan before, this is reportedly the first time U.S. troops have taken ground action within the country against Taliban fighters.
 According to some early reports, roughly twenty people, possibly including three women and four children, were killed in the raid.
 However, it is not clear whether these were civilians or combatants; an American official stated that the women killed were helping the hostile militants.

 CH-47 Chinook helicopters carrying 45 U.S. Navy SEALs conducted the raid.
 Only one of the helicopters landed and unloaded, while the two others flew overhead providing surveillance and aerial support to the other team.
 Two F-16 fighter jets also provided air cover.
 The forces attacked three houses, owned by "Faujan Wazir, Faiz Mohammad and Nazar Jan Wazir."
 The entire operation lasted 30 minutes.
 All of the inhabitants were apparently asleep when the raid occurred, other sources say that as the SEALs scaled the walls of a compound, a resident opened fire on them with a shotgun and women inside began throwing themselves on the SEALs whilst the male occupants fled the houses.

 After examination, none of the dead proved to be "important terrorists or high-value targets."
 A U.S. military official stated that "a small number of militants [were] captured and several others killed," but refused to comment on exact numbers.
 After the SEALs completed their raid, an aircraft nearby reported that Pakistani forces were moving toward the SEALs.
 After the SEAL squadron commander received the report, he called in two MH-60 Black Hawks and the SEALs extracted at about 3 or 4 A.M., taking a few detainees with them.